silrenan/101-qa-android/README.md

 Thank you for your time and support.

 # Keywords
-(Node, Appium, Webdriver.io, Browerstack, Jenkins, Android App test).
+(Node, Appium, Webdriver.io, Browerstack, Jenkins, Android App test)